kiranmv002/OOP-with-Java/README.md

 - recursion — method calling itself, base case is important otherwise it runs forever.
 - moved prime check logic into a separate method, feels much cleaner.

 ---

+### ✅ day 9 — strings

+file → `Week3-Methods-Strings/Day09-Strings/`

+- string has lots of built in methods like `length()`, `toUpperCase()`, `charAt()`.
+- always use `.equals()` to compare strings, not `==`.
+- palindrome — reverse the string and compare with original.
+- anagram — sort both strings and compare, if equal they are anagrams.
+- counted vowels by looping through each character and checking if its a, e, i, o, u.

+---

 ## 📈 Progress